God Hates Us All: Lyrical themes

 The song "Threshold" is about reaching one's limit with a person in a situation where one is about to break—and are about to blow up as they get "under your skin", while "Cast Down" features a fallen angel who falls into drugs.
 "God Send Death" and "Deviance" take up the idea of killing people for pleasure.
 Both songs were written by Hanneman.
 Having read several books on serial killers, Hanneman came to the conclusion he could only kill someone if they really "pissed him off", and decided he was unable to kill someone he did not know just for power.
 He later admitted he was trying to get into that person's mind; "why do they get off on it?
 Without being angry, just killing for the sake of killing and getting off on it.
 I just wanted to get into that mindset."

 While other members went to local pubs, Araya spent his free hours reading books about serial killers such Gordon Burn's Happy Like Murderers: The Story of Fred and Rosemary West.
 Araya was seeking inspiration and aimed at sounding convincing while singing the lyrics and avoiding sounding gimmicky.
 Araya sang the lyrics more "over-the-top" than done on previous albums, as King's writing style is more "aggro."
 This resulted in Kerrang! reviewer Jason Arnopp describing the album's lyrics as "so packed with foul and abusive language that it sounds as if D-12 and the Sopranos family were going head-to-head in a Celebrity Swearathon."

-Cover art and album title
+Album title and cover art

-God Hates Us All was originally intended to be named Soundtrack to the Apocalypse.
-However, Araya suggested that the title would be better used for a box set, which the band released in 2003.
+God Hates Us All was originally intended to be named Soundtrack to the Apocalypse, but Araya suggested that the title would be better used for a box set, which the band later released in 2003.
 The phrase God Hates Us All originates from the song "Disciple", during which the line is repeated over the chorus.
 The lyrics are in reference to God's allowance of acts such as suicide and terrorism while seemingly doing nothing to prevent them.
 A member of the heavy metal band Pantera suggested using "God Hates Us All" for a shirt design after King played the song for the band.
 King agreed although he thought the phrase would have more impact as the album title.